goneri/esxi-cloud-init/README.md

 - enable the ability to start Nested ESXI VM
 - create a datatore called 'local' with the space left on the root disk

-It reads the configuration from a metadata disk in the OpenStack format.
+It reads the configuration from OpenStack metadata (HTTP or config-disk).
 So you can use to deploy ESXi on baremetal with OpenStack Ironic.

 You can build a cloud image with the following project: